Dobiasd/enterprython/README.md

 ### Value Store
 The value store supports merging multiple sources using the following precedence order:
 1. Configuration files using the list provided order. **toml** format is the only supported for now.
 2. Environment variables.
-Variables must be preffixed with the application name
+Variables must be prefixed with the application name
 3. Command line arguments.
 Arguments must follow the format: --key=value.

-Command line arguments overwrite environment variables and environment variables overwrite configuration files.
+Command-line arguments overwrite environment variables and environment variables overwrite configuration files.

 To load the value store use the helper function `load_config` as below.